AdobeDocs/journey-optimizer.en/help/using/email/surface-personalization.md

     ![](assets/surface-email-personalize-header.png)

-1. The [Expression Editor](../personalization/personalization-build-expressions.md) opens.
+1. The [personalization editor](../personalization/personalization-build-expressions.md) opens.
 Define your condition as wanted ans save your changes.

     For example, set a condition such as each recipient receives an email from their own brand representative.